 Melissa Copas has been a designer with Honest Abe for more than 17 years and has helped thousands of homeowners create their forever home.

-To watch a free webinar hosted by Timber Home Living Editor Sara Brown and sponsored by Honest Abe click the button.
+To watch a free webinar hosted by Timber Home Living Editor Sara Brown and sponsored by Honest Abe click here.